Málaga Complete Walking Tour - Photo 1

 • Open on Mon, Tue, Wed, Thu, Fri, Sat

-Enjoy this guided tour of Malaga, and learn about its heritage as you visit the Arab Alcazaba and the Roman Theatre, originally built in the 1st century BC.
-Plus, you get to skip the lines!
+Enjoy this guided tour of Málaga and learn about its heritage as you visit the Arab Alcazaba and the Roman Theatre, originally built in the 1st century BC.
+Plus, you can skip the lines!

-At 10:30 am, you'll begin your guided walking tour of Malaga city centre, leaving from the glass pyramid on Calle Alcazabilla.
+At the designated time, you'll begin your guided walking tour of Málaga city centre, leaving from the glass pyramid on Calle Alcazabilla.

-Wandering up Calle Alcazabilla, you'll discover the city's Roman legacy as you visit the ancient theatre.
-You'll learn about the city's Arabic history during a guided tour of the Alcazaba.
-Inside, you'll hear about its history and the legends that surround it.
+You will discover the city's Roman legacy as you visit the ancient theatre.
+You will learn about the Arabic history of the city on a guided tour of the Alcazaba, which has been the site of numerous conspiracies.
+Inside, you'll hear about its history and legends.

-Your tour will continue to Plaza de la Merced, where you'll find the monument to General Torrijos.
+Your tour will continue to Plaza de la Merced, where you'll find the monument to General Torrijos, executed in Málaga in 1831.
 In the same plaza, you'll learn about the life and work of Pablo Ruiz Picasso at the Birthplace Museum.

-Next, you will stop at El Sagrario church, built between the 15th and 18th centuries.
-You'll walk by Plaza del Obispo and continue to the Cathedral of Malaga, known as "La Manquita" or the "One-Armed Lady."
+The next stop will be at El Sagrario church, built between the 15th and 18th centuries.
+You will walk by Plaza del Obispo and continue to the Cathedral of Málaga, known as "La Manquita" or the "One-Armed Lady."

 Included